reactjs/react.dev/content/docs/hooks-faq.md

 We didn't choose `useRef` in this example because an object ref doesn't notify us about *changes* to the current ref value.
 Using a callback ref ensures that [even if a child component displays the measured node later](https://codesandbox.io/s/818zzk8m78) (e.g. in response to a click), we still get notified about it in the parent component and can update the measurements.

 Note that we pass `[]` as a dependency array to `useCallback`.
-This ensures that our ref callback doesn't change between the re-renders, and so React won't call it unnecessarily.
+We're defining a function to pass as our attribute rather than a ref object, and without `useCallback`'s memoization of that function, javascript would create a new object each time the function was declared (which happens each time our component renders), resulting in referential inequality.
+And so every time our component rendered, the function would be called to attach our "new" handler to the ref attribute.
+We don't want that, so we create a memoized version via `useCallback` to ensure that our ref callback doesn't change between the re-renders, so React won't call it unnecessarily.

+Now the callback ref will be called only when the component mounts and unmounts, since the rendered `<h1>` component stays present throughout any rerenders.
+If you want to be notified any time a component resizes, you may want to use [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) or a third-party Hook built on it.

 In this example, the callback ref will be called only when the component mounts and unmounts, since the rendered `<h1>` component stays present throughout any rerenders.
 If you want to be notified any time a component resizes, you may want to use [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) or a third-party Hook built on it.